How to ROCK Your Relationships

 Now let’s look at one of my Dad’s closest friends who just died earlier this year: Dan Marshall.

 To be certain, his death was tragic: beginning with a diagnosis of esophageal cancer and then, despite medical intervention, ending just ten months later after that cancer found it’s way into his brain and spine.

 But his life rocked!

-Dan was known by a fraction of those who revere Michael, but he was known deeply by the people most important to him, starting with his Lord and Savior, Jesus, and then extending beyond his wife and children to include such blessed beneficiaries as my Dad.
+Dan was respected by a fraction of those who revere Michael, but he was known deeply by the people most important to him, starting with his Lord and Savior, Jesus, and then extending beyond his wife and children to include such blessed beneficiaries as my Dad.
 He left behind family and friends who were better for knowing him, and entered glory to spend forever with the God who knew him before he was born.